What to do if…

 Short answer

-Call your local law enforcement non-emergency number now, explain you’ve received a “swatting/hoax 911” threat, and ask if they can add a note/flag for dispatch (if available locally) to reduce the risk of a dangerous response.
+Call your local law enforcement non-emergency number now, say you received a swatting or hoax 911 threat, and ask whether they can add a dispatch note or premise alert if that is available locally.

 Do not do these things

-• Don’t engage the person threatening you, dare them, or try to “trap” them yourself.
+- Don’t reply to the person threatening you, dare them, or try to trap them yourself.

-• Don’t livestream, post your location, or share details that help someone craft a more convincing hoax.
+- Don’t livestream, post your location, or share details that could help someone make a more convincing hoax report.

-• Don’t delete messages, screenshots, voicemails, or account details tied to the threat.
+- Don’t delete messages, screenshots, voicemails, usernames, phone numbers, or account details tied to the threat.

 What to do now

-1. Stabilize the scene at home.
-Lock doors, move away from windows, put pets in a separate room, and keep your phone charged and on loud.
+- Stabilize the scene at home.
+Lock doors, move away from windows, put pets in a separate room if you can do that calmly, and keep your phone charged and on loud.

-2. Preserve the threat evidence immediately.
-Screenshot the threat (include usernames/handles and timestamps).
+- Preserve the threat evidence.
+Screenshot the threat with usernames or handles and timestamps visible.
 Save voicemails.
-Write down any phone numbers, emails, or platform profiles involved.
+Write down any phone numbers, email addresses, platform profiles, and exact words used.

-3. Call your local police/sheriff non-emergency line and say plainly:
+- Call your local police or sheriff non-emergency line and say plainly:

-• “I received a threat that someone will make a fake emergency report to send police/EMS to my address (swatting).”
+- “I received a threat that someone will make a fake emergency report to send police or EMS to my address.”

-5. Brief your household in one sentence.
-Example: “We may get a hoax police/EMS response; if anyone arrives, keep hands visible, stay calm, and let me speak.”
+- Brief anyone at the address in one sentence: “There may be a hoax police or EMS response here; if anyone arrives, keep your hands visible, stay calm, follow instructions, and let me explain that I reported a swatting threat.”

 What can wait

-• You do not need to identify the caller, investigate, or confront anyone right now.
+- You do not need to identify the caller, investigate them, or confront anyone right now.

-• You do not need to decide today whether to pursue charges, restraining orders, or civil steps.
+- You do not need to decide today whether to pursue charges, a restraining order, a civil claim, or platform action.

-• You do not need to overhaul your online presence in the next hour; focus on preventing an unsafe interaction first.
+- You do not need to overhaul your online presence in the next hour; first reduce the chance of an unsafe emergency response at your address.

 Important reassurance